aka Seven Sisters

 Noomi Rapace (The Settman Siblings), Marwan Kenzari (Adrian Knowles), Glenn Close (Dr Nicolette Cayman), Willem Dafoe (Terrence Settman), Christian Rubeck (Joe), Tomiwa Edun (Eddie), Cassie Clare (Zaquia), Clara Read (The Younger Settman Siblings), Pal Sverre Hagen (Jerry)

 What Happened to Monday was the sixth film for Norwegian director Tommy Wirkola.
 Wirkola first appeared with Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantino’s Kill Bill films and then had a midnight hit with the Nazi zombie film Dead Snow (2009).
-This led to the Hollywood-backed Hansel & Gretel: Witch Hunters (2013), as well as sequels to both his earlier films with Kill Buljo 2 (2013) and Dead Snow 2 (2014), as well as the horror comedy mockumentary Kurt Josef Wagle and the Legend of the Sea Witch (2010).
+This led to the Hollywood-backed Hansel & Gretel: Witch Hunters (2013), as well as sequels to both his earlier films with Kill Buljo 2 (2013) and Dead Snow 2 (2014), as well as the horror comedy mockumentary Kurt Josef Wagle and the Legend of the Sea Witch (2010) and the subsequent non-genre The Trip (2021) and the Dark Christmas film Violent Night (2022).

 The Romanian locations make for a passable lived-in future.
 The effects do a seamless job of allowing seven distinctive versions of Noomi Rapace to interact with one another.
 The film should in theory have been interesting – only it isn’t.
 One part of it is a premise that fails to sit as being plausible.
 Twins you can accept but the idea of seven identical twin sisters stretches your suspension of disbelief a huge way.
 Firstly, you have to understand that the birth of septuplets is so rare that have only been two circumstances ever in recorded history.
 So the entire premise of the film is based on an occurrence where the odds are trillions to one.
 The film does some muttering about genetic mutations so you can sort of give it a pass on that one.